Have you tried every acne prescription under the sun?

 Stimulating: Boosts circulation, encouraging the removal of waste and toxins from the skin.

-Cleansing: Penetrates deep into the epidermis clearing the follicular wall, whilst also keeping sebaceous gland secretions perfectly balanced.
+Cleansing: Penetrates deep into the epidermis, clearing the follicular wall while keeping sebaceous gland secretions perfectly balanced.

-A solution can be made up to 15% and applied as a spot treatment or as a blend.
+A solution can be made up to 15% and applied as a spot treatment or blend.

 Tea Tree and Lemon Myrtle

 Combined with a few drops of Lemon Myrtle, the wonderful microbiological effects of Tea Tree are enhanced.

 Citral, a compound found in Lemon Grass, is also effective for opening pores and balancing oily skin conditions.
 It is important to note that citral must not be used alone to cause sensitivity.

 This essential oil is a revitalizing tonic, which literally stimulates the skin, cleansing sluggish and congested pores.

 This oil has tissue firming properties and is particularly beneficial in cleansing skin eruptions associated with acne.

 Essential oil blends can be further enhanced by combined with a small amount of botanical oil: